Frans Timmermans

-Franciscus Cornelis Gerardus Maria (Frans) Timmermans ([frɑnˈsɪskʏs kɔrˈneːlɪs xeːˈrɑrdʏs frɑns ˈtɪmərˌmɑns]; born 6 May 1961) is a Dutch politician and diplomat serving as First Vice President of the European Commission since 2014.
-Since 2019, Timmermans has served in the von der Leyen Commission as Executive Vice President of the European Commission for the European Green Deal and European Commissioner for Climate Action.
+Franciscus Cornelis Gerardus Maria Timmermans ([frɑnˈsɪskʏs kɔrˈneːlɪs xeːˈrɑrdʏs frɑns ˈtɪmərˌmɑns]; born 6 May 1961) is a Dutch politician, who was the leader of GroenLinks–PvdA in the House of Representatives from 2023 to 2025.

-He previously served as First Vice-President to Jean-Claude Juncker and European Commissioner for Better Regulation, Interinstitutional Relations, the Rule of Law and the Charter of Fundamental Rights from 2014 to 2019.
-He was the lead candidate of the Party of European Socialists (PES) for President of the European Commission in the European election that was held in May 2019.
+From 2019 to 2023, Timmermans was Executive Vice President of the European Commission for the European Green Deal and European Commissioner for Climate Action in the von der Leyen I Commission.
+Prior to that, he was First Vice-President under Jean-Claude Juncker (2014–2019), overseeing Better Regulation, Interinstitutional Relations, the Rule of Law, and the Charter of Fundamental Rights.
+He was also the Party of European Socialists’ lead candidate for the European Commission presidency in the 2019 European elections.

-Timmermans was Minister of Foreign Affairs of the Netherlands from 2012 to 2014 in the Second Rutte cabinet and State Secretary for Foreign Affairs from 2007 to 2010 in the Fourth Balkenende cabinet, in charge of European Affairs.
-He was a member of the Dutch House of Representatives for the Labour Party from 1998 to 2007 and again 2010 to 2012.
-He was a civil servant in the diplomatic service of the Netherlands from 1987 to 1998, when he became active in politics.
+Before his roles in Brussels, Timmermans served as Dutch Minister of Foreign Affairs (2012–2014) in the Second Rutte cabinet and as State Secretary for European Affairs (2007–2010) in the Fourth Balkenende cabinet.
+He was a member of the House of Representatives for the Labour Party from 1998 to 2007 and again from 2010 to 2012.
+Earlier in his career, from 1987 to 1998, he worked as a diplomat in the Dutch foreign service.

+Timmermans resigned from the European Commission in 2023 to lead the joint GroenLinks–PvdA alliance in the 2023 Dutch general election.
+The alliance emerged as the second-largest parliamentary group, with Timmermans now serving as its leader in the House of Representatives.
+After disappointing results at the 2025 general election, Timmermans announced his resignation as leader of the alliance.